Frequently asked questions

 - Is there a special nursing unit for transplant patients?

-- Can I tour the transplant center?
+- Can I tour the transplant hospital?

 - Will I be asked to take part in research studies?